-The acquisition satisfied all of our key target requirements: (1) same core business, (2) owns the IP, (3) recurring revenues and (4) attractive geographic markets.
+The acquisition satisfied all of our key target requirements: (1) same core business, (2) owns the IP, (3) recurring revenues, and (4) attractive geographic markets.
 Importantly, it also positions Hansen to support further deregulation of the European energy markets.

-The acquisition was completed via a mix of an A\$50m equity raising (comprising of an A\$40m underwritten institutional placement and a fully subscribed A\$10m share placement plan) and debt (utilising new bank facilities), which is a testament to Hansen's strong balance sheet and prudent capital management strategy.
+The acquisition was completed via a mix of an A\$50 million equity raising (comprising an A\$40 million underwritten institutional placement and a fully subscribed A\$10 million share placement plan) and debt (utilising new bank facilities), which is a testament to Hansen's strong balance sheet and prudent capital management strategy.